vsivsi/gridfs-locks/README.md

     lockExpiration: 300,  // seconds until a lock expires in the database  Default: Never expire
     timeOut: 30,          // seconds to poll when obtaining a lock that is not available.
 Default: Do not poll
     pollingInterval: 5,   // seconds between successive attempts to acquire a lock while waiting  Default: 5 sec
-    metaData:             // metadata to store in the lock documents, useful for debugging  Default: null
+    metaData: null        // metadata to store in the lock documents, useful for debugging  Default: null
     w: 1                  // mongodb write-concern  Default: 1
   },
   function (err, lockColl) {